pelithne/AKS_security_workshop/04-workload-protection.md

 - Connect the managed identity to a Kubernetes service account with token federation
 - Deploy a workload and verify authentication to Key Vault with the workload identity

-To begin, you need to create some environment variables that will be used throughout the tutorial.

 ## 4.2 Deployment
-In this tutorial, you will learn how to configure environment variables for various Azure resources that are required for your application.
-The environment variables will store the names and locations of the following resources:

-* Azure Kubernetes Service (AKS) namespace: This is the logical grouping of your Kubernetes objects within the AKS cluster.
-* Azure Key Vault name: This is the name of the secure storage service that holds your secrets, keys, and certificates.
-* Azure Identity name: This is the name of the managed identity that grants your application access to the Azure resources.

-By setting these environment variables, you will be able to use them in your code and scripts without hard-coding the values.
-This will make your application more secure and maintainable.
+First, create some environment variables, to make life easier.

 ### 4.2.1 Prepare Environment Variables for infrastructure

-First, lets create a few environment variables, for ease of use

 > **_!
-Note:_** The Azure keyvault name is a global name that must be unique, it is a 3-24 characther string that can contain only 0-9,a-z,A-Z and not consecutive.
-They keyvault name is part of the DNS name of the the key vault service endpoint. **Thus it is important that you create a unique name else the deployment will fail**.
-You need to assign a distinct value to the **KEYVAULT_NAME** environment variable.
+Note:_** The Azure keyvault name is a global name that must be unique

 ````
 FRONTEND_NAMESPACE="frontend"
 BACKEND_NAMESPACE="backend"